oblerion/love2d.cs/README.md

-love2d.cs is love2d in monogame, easy to use api without complex monogame use
+love2d.cs is love2d in monogame, easy to use api

 ## fast start
 copy love2d.cs in your monogame project<br>